Stingray (1964 TV series): Production

-As filming progressed, Grade extended his commission to 39 episodes.
-Around the time shooting on the final 13 episodes began, voice actors Don Mason and Robert Easton, who had understood that all members of the cast were on the same pay, learnt that they were in fact earning less than their co-star David Graham.
-They did not commit to the remaining episodes until their fees had been re-negotiated.
+As filming progressed, Grade extended the series to 39 episodes.
+Around the time shooting on the final 13 episodes began, Don Mason and Robert Easton, who had understood that all of the voice cast were on the same pay, learnt that they were actually earning less than their co-star David Graham.
+They did not commit to the remaining episodes until they had re-negotiated their fees.